CloudMax94/cadence.link/content/tech/item-cancel.md

 ### 1.1 & 1.0 differences

-In version 1.1 aad 1.1 you can also re-equip the anklet over itself and unpause while still holding the button.
+In version 1.1 and 1.0 you can also re-equip the anklet over itself and unpause while still holding the button.

 ## Bow Cancel